 Recognizing the opportunities to support one another in unique and shared challenges - to coordinate family engagement activities and to work together to meet the students of the area - the establishment of a positive, collaborative relationship with local SAUs has been identified as a top priority in Benjamin Franklin Academy's charter development process.
-To this point, the Benjamin Franklin Academy's founding members as well as local advisory committee members held meetings with the Interim Superintendents of Schools for SAU #51 (Supt.
+To this point, the Benjamin Franklin Academy's founding members as well as local advisory committee members have held meetings with the Interim Superintendents of Schools for SAU #51 (Supt.
 Brian Lane) and SAU # 72,86, & 301 (Supt.
-Tim Broadrick) in Spring 2022 to discuss the development of a charter school in the area (based on the original proposed site location of Pittsfield, NH).
+Tim Broadrick).

-BFA will continue its efforts to establish an environment conducive to collaboration between Benjamin Franklin Academy and local school districts, particularly with the Merrimack Valley School District, with attention given to understanding the current climate, initiatives and challenges of area school districts to respectfully create a platform for positive, collaborative relations.
+BFA will continue its efforts to establish an environment conducive to collaboration between Benjamin Franklin Academy and school districts in the greater Pittsfield area, while attention has been given to understanding the current climate, initiatives and challenges of area school districts to respectfully create a platform for positive, collaborative relations.